wendy-wm-wu/leetcode/SystemDesign.md

 After a write, reads will see it.
 Data is replicated synchronously.

-This approach is seen in file steyms and RDBMSes.
+This approach is seen in file systems and RDBMSes.
 Strong consistency works well in systems that need transactions.

+### Availability Patterns

+There are 2 main patterns that support high availability.

+#### Fail-over

+##### Active-passive

+Heartbeats are set between the active and the passive server on standby.
+If the heartbeat is interrupted, the passive server takes over the active's IP address and resumes service.

+The length of downtime is determined by whether the passive server is already running in 'hot' standby or whether it needs to start up from 'cold' standby.
+Only the active server handles traffic.

+##### Active-active

+Both servers are managing traffic, spreading the load between them.

+If the servers are public-facing, the DNS would need to know about the public IPs of both servers.
+If the servers are internal-facing, application logic would need to know about both servers.

+#### Disadvantage(s): failover
+- Fail-over adds more hardware and additional complexity
+- There is a potential for loss of data if the active system fails before any newly written data can be replicated to the passive.